Why is Xanax So Addictive? Xanax Addiction Signs

 - Promoting Client Readiness for Treatment

-It’s essential for people detoxing from CNS depressants to do so under medical supervision so they can taper gradually.
-Unfortunately, there are currently no FDA-approved medications that treat addiction to sedatives like Xanax.
+It’s essential for people detoxing from benzodiazepines, such as Xanax, to do so under medical supervision so they can taper gradually.

 Inpatient treatment takes place in a facility that provides a safe environment for treatment that provides around-the-clock care.
 Inpatient treatment can last anywhere from a few weeks to a few months depending on the needs of each person.
 Types of inpatient care can include:

 Behavioral therapy is another important aspect of addiction treatment and may be useful in treating Xanax addiction.
-Therapies can include individual, family, and group counseling in both inpatient and outpatient settings.
+Therapies can include individual, family, and group counseling in both inpatient and residential settings.

 - Internal motivation for change